aws-samples/ssr-micro-frontends/README.md

 ```

 After this, you can run ```npm run build-client``` and upload the file in the S3 bucket inside the ```static``` folder.

+### Loading the website in a browser

+At the end of the deployment, you can see from the CloudFormation dashboard in the output panel the URL to paste in a browser for seeing the final solution.
+If you are deploying the solution from your laptop, in the Outputs you can find the endpoint to paste in a browser.

 ### Deleting the Solution